Last Updated on

 8. Cervical Test

-Hysteroscopy is a procedure in which a tube with a camera called a hysteroscope is inserted via the cervix.
+Hysteroscopy is a procedure in which a thin tube with a camera called a hysteroscope is inserted in the cervix.
 It enables the doctor to get a clear view of the inside of the uterus to check for abnormalities.
 The hysteroscope can also take pictures which can be examined later.

 10. Endometrial Biopsy

 In this test, a small piece of tissue is scraped out from the lining of the uterus, called the endometrium, just before a woman’s period begins.
-This tissue is then examined to determine whether the uterine lining is thick enough for an egg to get implanted in and grow.
-The endometrium is inside of the uterus and is a form of tissue lining.
+This tissue is then examined to determine whether the uterine lining is thick enough for an egg to get implanted.
+Endometrium is a form of tissue lining found inside the uterus.
 This tissue gets thicker after the egg is released to allow the fertilised egg to implant and grow.
 The endometrium provides the implanted egg with nutrition and protection until the placenta is formed.
 The placenta then takes over by providing the foetus with nutrition.

 Also Read: Common Causes for Not Conceiving